eatme-global/internal-documentation/docs/playbook/how-to-create-a-restaurant-menu.md

 ## 2.1 Category and Sub-Category

 -  Create a column for the main category of the menu items.
-Categories are broad classifications such as "Appetizers," "Main Courses," "Desserts," etc.
+Examples of categories include **Desserts, Beverages, Snacks,** etc.
 - Create a column for any sub-categories under the main category.
-Sub-categories provide further classification, such as "Vegan," "Gluten-Free," etc.
+For example, under Desserts, you might have sub-categories like **Ice Creams, Chocolate Mousse, or Cheesecakes**.

 ---